 - IT systems, handled by the Praxi IT Division

-- industrial plant and property, handled by the Praxi Valuation and Appraisals Division.
+- industrial plant and property, handled by the Praxi Valuation and Advisory Division.

 Establishing the effective capital value of a company or company division is a key element in supporting extraordinary operations such as sell-offs, mergers and acquisitions, both when third parties are involved and when the operations regard related parties as part of a Group reorganisation process.